angr/fidget/roadmap.md

 - `idc.here()`
     Returns the memaddress at which the cursor is currently situated.

+- `idc.Jump(memaddr)`
+    Moves the user's cursor to the specified address

+- `idc.NextHead(memaddr)`
+    Returns the memaddr of the first data or instruction starting after the given address

+- `idc.GetSpd(memaddr)`
+    Returns the difference between esp and ebp at this point in the function

+- `idautils.DecodeInstruction(memaddr)`
+    Returns an object of type `idaapi.insn_t` describing the instruction at the given address

 - `idaapi.insn_t`
     A class describing an instruction.
 Important properties: